Neuro-Symbolic Control with Large Language Models for Language-Guided Spatial Tasks: Experimental Setup and Results

-\begin{itemize} \item For the consistent improvement, across all language models, the suggested LLM+DL framework produces success rates that are either greater or equivalent to those of LLM-only control, with significant drops in average steps.

-\item For the efficiency gains, depending on the underlying language model, the neural delta controller allows convergence in many fewer steps, with speedups ranging from $2.52\times$ to $5.82\times$.

-\item For the compensation for weak reasoning, the Phi model shows the best LLM+DL success rate (0.85) but the lowest LLM-only success rate (0.60), indicating that the neural controller successfully makes up for weaker symbolic reasoning. \end{itemize}
+Several key observations are emerged from the results.
+Among which, the first one is, for the consistent improvement, across all language models, the suggested LLM+DL framework produces success rates that are either greater or equivalent to those of LLM-only control, with significant drops in average steps.
+Secondly, for the efficiency gains, depending on the underlying language model, the neural delta controller allows convergence in many fewer steps, with speedups ranging from $2.52\times$ to $5.82\times$.
+The third most significant observation was for the compensation for weak reasoning for which the Phi model shows the best LLM+DL success rate (0.85) but the lowest LLM-only success rate (0.60), indicating that the neural controller successfully makes up for weaker symbolic reasoning.